 Results: Evaluation of Behavior of Grafted Human ADSCs

-After transplantation, the embryos were incubated for different time intervals [1].
-The somite migration was not seen at 4 hours post-transplantation [2].
-At E3.5 (E-3.5), Alu-positive cells showed distribution to various regions, including the somatic, aorta-gonad-mesonephros, dorsal mesentery, perivascular, and dorsal aorta [3].
+After transplantation of a cell spheroid, the embryos were incubated for different time intervals [1].
+Cell migration was not seen at 4 hours post-transplantation [2].
+At E3.5 (E-3.5), around 80% of the Alu-positive cells were found in the sclerotome, a somite derivative, while others had migrated ventrally [3].
+Cells retained a similar distribution at E6.0, revealing that cell migration took place at earlier stages [4].

-LAB MEDIA: Figure 5
+LAB MEDIA: Figure 5A

-LAB MEDIA: Figure 5B, 5D, 5E
+LAB MEDIA: Figure 5B (and 5C?)

-At E6.0, the cells were distributed from the mesenchyme lateral to the neural tube to the aorta-gonad-mesonephros region [1] and associated with the peripheral nervous system [2].
+LAB MEDIA: Figure 5D, 5E

-LAB MEDIA: Figure 5LAB MEDIA: Figure 5I
+LAB MEDIA: 5G, 5H

 The adjacent section staining clarified the behavior of the grafted human cells [1].
-At E6.0, Alu-positive cells did not co-localize with chondrogenic or osteogenic territories of the chick embryo [2].
-The proximity of ADSCs to peripheral nerves was revealed by the H-E staining [3].
+Despite being found in the sclerotome, Alu-positive cells did not co-localize with chondrogenic or osteogenic territories of the chick embryo at E6.0 [2].
+H-E staining revealed that the ADSCs were actually adjacent to peripheral nerves [3].

 LAB MEDIA: Figure 6